AmauryLaridon/LPHYS2299-Master-s-Thesis/AMOC-GIS Tipping Module/README.md

 ---
 The folder *Tipping Module Calibration - Param A* corresponds to the parameterization with two forcings on the AMOC, while the folder *Tipping Module Calibration - Param B* corresponds to the one with three forcings on the AMOC.

-For more information, please refer to the associated .pdf file of the written thesis.
+For more information, please refer to the associated .pdf file of the written thesis in the *LPHYS2299-Master-s-Thesis* repository